sim590/lain-wiki/weather.md

     your `city_id` is the number at the end.

-- ``utc``
+- ``utc_offset``

-    Since OWM can (obviously) provide data only in UTC time, we have to adjust the weather icons in order to respect the local timezone day/night cycle.
+    Since OWM provides data in UTC time, we have to adjust the weather icons in order to respect the local timezone day/night cycle.

-    Check [here](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets) to know your UTC offset, and set `utc` accordingly.
-Note that it must be an integer.
+    If you need to set this function, you can check [here](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets) to know your UTC offset.
+Note that it must return a number.

 - ``units``